Recently Completed Research

 Summary

 The Diocese of St Albans commissioned Church Army’s Research Unit to conduct research on Reaching New People.
 This is an initiative which explores new ways to reach people who aren’t engaged with the Church, and looks at how to make new disciples.
-Leaders, both lay and ordained, have shared their stories here, and their reflections have been captured in five animations: Prayerfulness; Leadership 1; Leadership 2; Discipleship 1; Discipleship 2.
+Reflections of leaders, both lay and ordained, have been captured in five animations: Prayerfulness; Leadership 1; Leadership 2; Discipleship 1; Discipleship 2.

 A Voyage of Discovery